felixwrt/token-editor/README.md

 # Token Editor

 This repo contains an old experiment that I did in 2019, exploring an idea to make code editing more ergonomic.
 I updated the code and documented the project in 2024.
-I don't plan to do any maintenance work on it, but I'm always happy to hear your thoughts regarding this project and related ideas.
+I don't plan to do any further development on it, but I'm always happy to hear your thoughts regarding this project and related ideas.
 Write me an [email](mailto:me@felixwrt.dev)!

-[**Live demo**](TODO) (should be used on a Desktop, mobile likely doesn't work right)
+[**Live demo**](https://token-editor.pages.dev/) (should be used on a Desktop, mobile likely doesn't work right)

 See below for more info.